 At least they were able to finally free the big buck and he will live to see another day.
 I hate it when whitetails get locked together when fighting and they end up dying.
 Great job Terry and Sherry!

-To contact with questions or comments click DHBB contact form.
+To contact with questions or comments fill out our DHBB contact form.